Performance Marketing

 Avoid Feature Overload

 Lead generation software can cover just one area of this function — such as landing page creation — or offer many features that you can either use now, or as your business grows.
 It’s easy to buy too much or too little lead gen technology.
 Look at the features of each tool carefully to gauge how it meets your current needs, and which features may be useful within a year or so.
+Consider also whether you’d like to keep your tech stack streamlined from the beginning, or whether you’d rather buy point tools to meet various needs.
 You can always add more features later as needed, consolidate several free tools into one, or upgrade to a full-featured platform.

 Match Tasks and Features

-Lead generation tools primarily promise time savings through automation.
-What’s taking up the bulk of your team’s time right now?
+Many lead generation tools primarily promise time savings through automation, as well as improving on what your team can do now, such as with intent signals or fresh data.
 Consider the available resources of budget, expertise, and time when you’re deciding which lead generation tool to adopt for which current and near-future tasks.

 Best Practices For Using Lead Generation Tools Effectively